CSI: Miami (2002–2012)

 Open reference by Van In in the end of the episode

 Lindsay mentions the Miami crime lab

-Dean's "Dave Caruso" comment regarding the bloody body
+Dean's "Dave Caruso" comment regarding the bloody fingerprints on the body.

 Max says it would not be CSI Miami here while concluding some links to free Sam in Indonesia.